louismullie/temp-data/markdown_final/19ac4bdf-cb18-7fe5-a3b3-e7fea6294d6b.md

 We analyzed monthly opioid dispensing data from the Xponent database (IQVIA)for all 50 states and the District of Columbia (expressed as 51 states hereafter) between 2012 and 2018.
 This study uses no human participant data and is exempt from institutional review board review and informed consent requirements per the Common Rule; we followed Strengthening the Reporting of Observational Studies in Epidemiology reporting guideline.

 The Xponent administrative database provides weighted projections of outpatient opioid prescriptions from approximately 58 900 US retail pharmacies that dispense approximately 92% of US retail prescriptions.
 These data have been used in several previous studies of opioid prescribing trajectories.
-Due to changes in how the number of prescriptions filled are counted after 2018,this analysis only focused on trends up to 2018.
+Due to changes in how the number of prescriptions filled are counted after 2018, this analysis only focused on trends up to 2018.
 All calculations excluded buprenorphine products intended to treat opioid use disorder.
 Additionally, the only buprenorphine products left in the data set (Butrans and Belbuca) were also excluded from the analysis of mean MME per capita due to the lack of a well-validated MME conversion factor for those medications.
 A table with all drugs in the data set that met inclusion criteria, and whether or not the drug is long-acting, is given in eTable 1 in Supplement 1.

 We used annual US Census state-level population estimates available through the American Community Surveyto compute per capita prescribing measures.
 Using those data sources, for each month we computed 4 state-level opioid prescribing outcomes.
 The first was overall opioid dispensing rate, which is the total number of opioid prescriptions dispensed per 100 000 persons.
 The second was high-dosage dispensing rate, which is the total number of high-dosage opioid prescriptions dispensed (each 90 MME/d or higher) per 100 000 persons.
 Third, long-acting (eg, methadone) dispensing rate, which is the total number of long-acting opioid prescriptions dispensed per 100 000 persons.
 And the fourth was mean MME per capita, calculated by dividing the total MME dispensed by the size of the population.
 MME was calculated as the product of quantity, strength per unit, and MME conversion factor, summed across each month in each state.
 As shorthand, we refer to the first 3 outcomes as prescriptions per 100 000 persons throughout the study.

 ---